 I recently used some of my paints to tackle a little guy I had in my collection for years.
 He’s an original Heart Breaker Hobbies & Games (HHG) Kev Adam’s Orc with Scimitar.
 It looks like rougher 2004 reproductions are still available through http://www.ralparthaeurope.co.uk/shop/heartbreaker-miniatures-28mm-c-115/kev-adams-orcs-c-115_116/2004-orc-wscimitar-p-1920.html but mine is a classic from 1994.
-I think I picked him up a local comic book shop along with some other minis that had sitting around for just a few dollars.
+I think I picked him up a local comic book shop along with some other minis they had sitting around for just a few dollars.

 To complete this project I needed some fine detail brushes and a cheap brush for the glue, some acrylic paint from Vallejo, some pet reptile walnut shell bedding, some Elmer’s white glue, and super glue, and some mod podge, and I made good use of a claw type tool with magnifier.